AdobeDocs/analytics.en/help/admin/tools/manage-rs/edit-settings/general/c-server-side-forwarding/ssf.md

 ---
 # Server-side forwarding overview

-Server-side forwarding is designed for customers who want to share data from Analytics to other CX Enterprise Solutions in real time.
+Server-side forwarding is designed for customers who want to share data from Analytics to other CX Enterprise solutions in real time.
 When enabled, server-side forwarding also allows Analytics to push data to other CX Enterprise solutions and for those solutions to push data to Analytics during the data collection process.

 Server-side forwarding improves upon data collection because it: